Last date modified: 2026-Mar-03

 Indexing data using Index Manager (Advance Access)

-Advance Access is an opportunity to evaluate and work with Relativity features prior to General Availability release.
-Relativity customers typically participate in Advance Access programs on a feature-by-feature basis.
-The functionality described in this document may not be available in all Relativity environments and may not represent the functionality, appearance or behavior of the General Availability release version of this feature.
+Advance Access (AA) is an opportunity to evaluate and work with Relativity features prior to the General Availability (GA) release.
+Relativity customers typically participate in AA programs on a feature-by-feature basis.
+The functionality described in this topic may not be available in all Relativity environments.
+This topic may not represent the functionality, appearance, or behavior of the GA release version of this feature.

 Proper data preparation ensures that aiR Assist can generate accurate and well-supported responses.
 The system relies entirely on the extracted text from documents to build indexes and provide answers.
 Indexes can also be switched dynamically when submitting questions.
 This allows users to select which indexed dataset aiR Assist should draw from, enabling flexible exploration of different topics or document collections within the same workspace.